liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/13-trial-plugin-installation.markdown

 [TOC levels=1-4]

-For Liferay customers who are evaluating @product@ on a trial basis, **the plugins can be accessed from within the *Apps* &rarr; *Store* (i.e., Marketplace) section of the Control Panel in your product installation**.
+For Liferay customers who are evaluating @sharepoint@ on a trial basis, **the plugins can be accessed from within the *Apps* &rarr; *Store* (i.e., Marketplace) section of the Control Panel in your sharepoint installation**.

 ## Installation Process